-Because of Cuba's geographic location, its waters and airspace are used by drug traffickers to transport cocaine and marijuana for ultimate destination to the United States.
-Cuban officials have expressed concerns over the use of their waters and airspace for drug transit as well as increased domestic drug use by way of the growing tourist sector.
+Over the past several years, Cuban officials have expressed concerns over the use of their waters and airspace for drug transit as well as increased domestic drug use by way of the growing tourist sector.
 Cuba has made a number of law enforcement efforts to deal with the drug problem, including legislation to stiffen penalties for traffickers and cooperation with a number of countries on anti-drug efforts.
-The United States cooperates with Cuba on anti-drug efforts on a case-by-case basis, and there are undergoing efforts to make bilateral cooperation more systematic.
+Training for counternarcotics personnel has also increased, and in November 2001, Cuba hosted a regional conference on counternarcotics issues.